Will Gracepoint Be the Same as Broadchurch?

 If you're a fan of Broadchurch, you're probably either really excited or really bummed that Fox is adapting the British mystery series into an American show.
-Either way, you might be curious about how closely Gracepoint's writers plan on following the original's playbook.
+Either way, you might be curious about how closely Gracepoint, which premieres this week, will follow the original's playbook.
 The producers and cast — including David Tennant, who is reprising his role as the detective for the American show — turned up to talk about Gracepoint during Fox's Summer TCA presentation.
-Among the details they let loose about the 10-episode season: producers head-on addressed how different the show will be from Broadchurch.
+In addition to discussing some details about the 10-episode season, the producers head-on addressed how different the show will be from Broadchurch.
 Here are the answers to what you're all wondering.

 - Gracepoint will be different than Broadchurch.
 Though that may sound obvious, producer Dan Futterman talked specifically about the changes they're making: "We all talked about how to transplant this show into America," he said.
 "The first order of business was don't screw up what works, because it was fantastic.
 We didn't want to break what was working, but we also wanted to raise this show in a different country.
 We have 10 episodes as opposed to eight, so we start to veer from the story line.
 So we introduce new characters, new suspects — the notion of Anna's character being too close to the town, being both too familiar, and also frightened of anyone who might have committed this crime is still a part of the show."